UCAS code: Q100

 You may also use the School's recording studios, perception experiment laboratory and the eye tracking laboratory, which is run jointly with the School of Informatics.
 You will have access to the University's libraries and computer facilities.

-There are opportunities to study abroad in Year 3 through the Erasmus programme or the University's international exchange programme.
+There are opportunities to study abroad in Year 3 through international exchange programmes.

 How will I learn?